 The Sourcebook provides both evidence of progress made towards effectively integrating women into agricultural programs and presents solid recommendations for policy makers to guide their investments in gender programming.

-For more information on the Gender in Agriculture Sourcebook , please visit:
+For more information from the Gender in Agriculture Sourcebook

 Add a comment